 Again a nice selection this year, all pre 1980, we must all have a something tucked away at the back of a book case or in the attic - select an item of memorabilia from the Queen’s Coronation, an old kitchen utensil, my uniform (photo taken pre-1980), an old village photo from the parish, or a commemorative mug (any event) - next stop Antiques Roadshow!

-Usual classes of wheat, barley, oats, hay and oilseed rape, plus potatoes and eggs, and grasses or cereals in a jug, then have a look for an old farm photo or my fondest childhood farm memory ( you don't have to be a farmer), then have a go at being a wildlife detective.
+Usual classes of wheat, barley, oats, hay and oilseed rape, plus potatoes and eggs, and grasses or cereals in a jug, then have a look for an old farm photo ( you don't have to be a farmer), then have a go at competitions on wildlife and feathered friends.
 That'll keep you busy.